febuiles/makeitpersonal/README.md

 makeitpersonal
 ===

-This is an experiment in music sharing and loving.
+This is an experiment in music sharing.

 Lyric Sharing
 ----